nhsx/digital-health-insights/index.md

 ### GP practice websites

-#### Looking through GP practises website to look for information or access services is getting easier for some groups, but harder for others
+#### Accessing information on GP practice websites is getting harder year on year

 {% include ease_of_use.html %}
 <p><b>Figure 4.</b> <em>The proportion of survey respondents aged 75 and over that found it easy use their GP practice's website to look for information or access services.
 Source: GP Patient Survey 2021.</em></p>